These are the very best soft and chewy pumpkin ginger molasses cookies!

 It so is!
 Thank you so much Sherri!
 I hope you enjoy your weekend and the cookies!

 YUM!
-These look divine!!
+These cookies are divine!!

 Thank you so much Emily!